-Health and Social Care (OCR Level 3 Cambridge Technical)
+Health and Social Care (AAQ) OCR Level 3 Alternative Academic Qualification Cambridge Advanced National in Health and Social Care (Extended Certificate)

-This vocational is designed to provide an understanding of the many and varied aspects of health and social care services.
-The Level 3 Cambridge Technical provides a grounding that can be used to access higher education, further training or employment within the sector.
+This course is designed to provide an understanding of the many and varied aspects of health and social care services and builds applied skills.
+The Level 3 AAQ provides a grounding that can be used to access higher education, further training, or employment within the sector.
 An interest in pursuing a future career in, or related to, health or social care is important.